Mazamars312/Analogue-Amiga/README.md

 ## Is the best way to play this using the dock?

-* Yes, as you can then fully use the Keyboard and mouse to interface many games and functions.
-Just make sure you select in the Port1/Port2 as Mouse/Joystick1 or Mouse/CD32 for mouse access
+* Yes, as you can then fully use the Keyboard and mouse to interface the core.
+Just make sure you select in the Port1/Port2 as Mouse/Joystick1 or Mouse/CD32 when using the real mouse.

 ## Is there an emulated mouse while not connected to the dock?